jamashita/publikum/packages/monad/README.md

 ### (instance) `terminate(): Promise<Schrodinger<A, D>>`

 `Superposition` supports method chain.
 This method is prepared to wait for all the chains done.
-Please use this method to avoid to be thrown erros when using `get()` when its `Superposition` is going to be `Dead, Contradiction`.
+Please use this method to avoid to be thrown errors when using `get()` when its `Superposition` is going to be `Dead, Contradiction`.

 ### (instance) `filter(predicate: Predicate<A>): Superposition<A, D | SuperpositionError>`